Zaunkoenig M2K manual

 Entering firmware programming mode on the M2K

-Note that you only have to install firmware programming mode when you want to install a new firmware version on the M2K.
+Note that you only have to enter firmware programming mode when you want to install a new firmware version on the M2K.
 The following explains how to enter firmware programming mode on the M2K.

 Hold down the right mouse button while plugging in the M2K and keep the right mouse button down for at least three seconds.
 Once your mouse cursor has frozen you know that you have successfully entered the firmware programming mode of the M2K.